vVolodya/vVolodya/README.md

 Right now I am focusing on frontend development, so here is a list of technologies I use or have some experience with

 - Frontend: JavaScript, TypeScript, React, Redux (RTK), HTML5, CSS3, Tailwind, Bootstrap.
-- Backend: NodeJS, Express, PostgreSQL, Sequelize ORM, Supabase, Firebase.
+- Backend: NodeJS, Express, PostgreSQL, Supabase, Firebase.
-- Other: Git, Jest, SaaS, Cloud Services.

 ### 💬 Feel free to contact me